Making one of the largest purchases in your life — your own home — is exciting and overwhelming all at once.

 The journey to homeownership doesn’t take place in a day, or even in a month.
 It can be challenging to save for a down payment when you’re buying a home solo, but it’s certainly doable.
 Creating a budget and setting even small amounts aside add up over time.

 And you can work on your credit score by paying all of your bills on time and keeping your balances low.
 Buying a home doesn’t require you to make a high income.
 Focusing on smart budgeting and saving will get you a long way toward qualifying for a mortgage.

 Is it harder to get a mortgage as a single person?

 Not necessarily.
 Buying a home with a co-borrower can increase your purchasing power — how much you can afford — if you both earn solid incomes and have great credit.

 But a co-borrower doesn’t always improve your chances.
 In fact, some couples decide to have one person apply for the mortgage if the other has poor credit or low or inconsistent income.
 So you don’t need to buy a home with someone else.
 If you have solid credit and steady income, your odds of approval are good on your own.

-Jennifer Leche, a REALTOR® based in Louisville, Ky., has seen plenty of nontraditional situations in which single women have bought homes.
+Leche has seen plenty of nontraditional situations in which single people have bought homes.
 She’s helped single mothers purchase their first homes and widows who wanted to downsize.